 Talk about taste need not distinguish between centers in the same way that de se communication must.
 If Ben successfully communicates 'This cookie is tasty' to Anna, they will each come to locate themselves in a cookie-liking location.
-On the multicentered world picture, we get this result if taste contents place conditions on every center.
-Let us again take $\langle w_c, t_c, \langle \text{Ben}, \text{Anna} \rangle \rangle$ as the conversational context.
-If Ben believes and asserts 'This cookie is tasty' in c, he expresses the multicentered worlds content $COOKIE{1\&2}$:
+On the sequenced world picture, we get this result if taste contents place conditions on every center.
+Let us again take $\langle w_c, t_c, \langle \text{Ben, Anna} \rangle \rangle$ as the conversational context.
+If Ben believes and asserts 'This cookie is tasty' in c, he expresses the sequenced worlds content $COOKIE{1862}$ :

+(5)

+$$COOKIE{1\&2}$$

-(7) COOKIE{1&2}: { $\langle w, t, \langle x_1, x_2 \rangle$ }: the cookie tastes good to $\langle x_1, x_2 \rangle$ in w at t}
+: $\{\langle w, t, \langle x_1, x_2 \rangle \}$ : the cookie tastes good to $\langle x_1, x_2 \rangle$ in $w$ at $t\}$

-If communication is successful and Anna accepts Ben's assertion relative to the conversational sequence (Ben, Anna), she comes to locate herself in the set of multicentered worlds such that the cookie tastes good to all centers.
+If communication is successful and Anna accepts Ben's assertion relative to the conversational sequence (Ben, Anna), she comes to locate herself in the set of sequenced worlds such that the cookie tastes good to all centers.
 And that seems right.
 If Ben wishes to establish that the cookie is tasty by asserting 'This cookie is tasty,' he has succeeded if they both locate themselves among the cookie-likers.
-This solves the incompatibility problem: de se and subjective multicentered worlds contents do not play incompatible roles in communication.
+This solves the incompatibility problem: de se and subjective sequenced worlds contents do not play incompatible roles in communication.
 The communication of either is successful in case the hearer comes to believe the same content the speaker believed and expressed in speech.

 Belief in $COOKIE{1\&2}$ is different from purely egocentric belief whose correctness depends only on one's own correct location.
 Anna should believe $COOKIE{1\&2}$ only if she believes that the cookie tastes good to the speaker and that it tastes good to herself.
 The latter belief egocentrically concerns her taste, the former is safe as long as she takes Ben's assertion to be sincere.
-Multicentered worlds content on the Lockean picture captures the fact that success in the communication of subjective, evaluative claims involves acceptance of a common perspective on the matter.
-In contrast, suppose 'This cookie is tasty' expressed the interesting de se content $COOKIE_1$:
+Sequenced worlds content on the Lockean picture captures the fact that success in the communication of subjective, evaluative claims involves acceptance of a common perspective on the matter.